-When you are in the process of recovering from a serious mental illness, when you have achieved a state of remission and are free from psychiatric symptoms, you will never forget the impact, the memories, of when you were sick.
+When you are in the process of recovering from a chronic mental illness, when you have achieved a state of remission and are free from psychiatric symptoms, you will never forget the impact, the memories, of when you were sick.
 The flashbacks.

 Sometimes, when my life is still and it is uncomplicated, my mind is bombarded with images and with feelings that I cannot rid myself of.
 I might be having dinner, perhaps reading in bed, when my mind starts to spin.
 I suddenly remember things that terrify me.
 Things I have worked to forget.
 I see myself in the hospital, crying, my knees pulled tight to my chest.
 I feel the angst, the desperation I felt.
 I am once again the young woman who thought she would never get well: I am the addict who could not stop using.
 I am my past.